RakunVentures/FilamentTranslatable/README.md

 ## Configuration

-This puging use the Laravel package [astrotomic/laravel-translatable](https://github.com/Astrotomic/laravel-translatable), so you can follow the instructions in this package to implement translations in Eloquent models.
+This pluging use the Laravel package [astrotomic/laravel-translatable](https://github.com/Astrotomic/laravel-translatable), so you can follow the instructions in this package to implement translations in Eloquent models.

 Copy the configuration file to your project: